gerkill/Classic-Arcade-Game/README.md

 <b>To Run The Game</b>
 <p>Download this repository:
-Click download ZIP on the right of the screen, then extract the zip file to your computer, or clone the repository using git.
+Click download ZIP on the right of the screen, then extract the zip file to your computer, or clone the repository using git.<br>
-Go to where you unzipped the file or cloned the repository.
+Go to where you unzipped the file or cloned the repository.<br>
-Double-click index.html to open the game in your browser.
+Double-click index.html to open the game in your browser.<br>
 Follow the onscreen instructions.

 <b>Game Rules</b>